puffyCid/artemis-book/src/artifacts/macos/macho.md

 # Macho

-macOS Macho object (`macho`) is the executable format for applications on macOS.
+macOS Mach object (`macho`) is the executable format for applications on macOS.
 `artemis` is able to parse basic metadata from `macho` files.

 Other Parsers: